vshkodin/python-sqlite-examples-simple/readme.md

-# Simple example to use SQLlite lib in Python
+# Simple example to use sqlite lib in Python